hrdkptl/CSCI5409-CloudComputing-Project/README.md

 # CSCI5409-CloudComputing-Project
-A group of the web applications developed as a part of academic team project for CSCI5409 Cloud Computing at Dalhousie University
+A group of the web applications developed as a part of an academic team project for CSCI5409 Cloud Computing at Dalhousie University

 Three web applications communicate through each other through APIs to perform CRUD operations on a managed relational database(AWS RDS) and NoSQL database (AWS DynamoDB).